patience4711/ESP32-CAMERA/README.md

 <br>Please note: by popular demand I have published the code here but i do not feel responsible for problems as to compiling.
 Impossible for me to know why it doesn't compile in your situation.

 ## other challenges
+view orientation
+The esp32cam boards can gav a different image orientation, i have 2 boards, one is portrait and the other landscape.
+So there should be an option to rotate the image in the software.
+I have already found a way to do this.
 I tried to make this sketch work with bluetooth and skip the wifi config portal.
 Unfortunately this didn't work as the available programspace is too small.
 So other things i had in mind (like a touch button that sends an MQTT message to make it a doorbell) are not feasible at this point.
 Still one thing to research is to make a custom partition scheme so that we have more program space.